wulanmantiri/smart-traffic-api/README.md

 ### Quicksight

-- Sign up with Standard account.
-Select your desired region.
+- Sign up with Enterprise account.
+Subscribe to Capacity Planning plan.
+- Give Amazon QuickSight explicit permissions to your S3 bucket (`smart-traffic-firehose-<RANDOM-ID>`).
+Select `us-east-1` region.
 - In `Datasets`, create new dataset.
 Select S3 as the data source.
-- Set your data source name and upload manifest file from `quicksight/manifest.json`.
+- Set your data source name.
+- Modify the S3 bucket name in `quicksight/manifest.json` and upload it as the manifest file.
-- Choose `Connect`, then Visualize.
-You may have to give Amazon QuickSight explicit permissions to your S3 bucket.
+- Choose `Connect` then `Visualize`.